siavava/portfolio/content/projects/web/kahoots-api.md

   - "TypeScript"
   - "Express"
   - "Node"
+summary: |-
-summary: "An HTTP API for Kahoot-style quiz games — quizzes, live sessions, and time-weighted scoring, built on TypeScript, Express, and MongoDB."
+  An HTTP API for Kahoot-style quiz games — quizzes, live sessions, and time-weighted scoring, built on TypeScript, Express, and MongoDB.
 ---

 An HTTP API for running [Kahoot][kahoot]-style quiz games: a